Symphysis Pubis Dysfunction (SPD) in Pregnancy and How to Cope

 What does that mean?
 It means that anytime you roll over in bed, try to stand, walk up stairs, bend to lift something, try to toe off your shoes, or get out of a car you feel like you are being pulled apart like a wishbone.

 For myself, this description was entirely accurate.
 The ripping pain was accompanied by a sharp stabbing pain down the inner legs.

-For some women this is a mild discomfort, and for others it becomes impossible to lift one leg independently of the other even a few inches.
+For some women, this is a mild discomfort, and for others, it becomes impossible to lift one leg independently of the other (even if it's just a few inches).
 By the time I was 29 weeks along, I could no longer move my foot from the gas to the brake pedal without lifting my leg with my hand.

 The joints simply wouldn't work anymore.
 It wasn't just an issue of pain, the ligaments were so lax that they could no longer function properly.